zack-mcginnis/drone-video-analysis-client/README.md

 # Drone Video Analysis Client

 A React-based web application for streaming and analyzing drone video footage using HLS (HTTP Live Streaming).
+Connect to any custom backend to view your live or recorded video data.
+This removes the dependency on a potentially untrusted 3rd party (e.g. DJI, Youtube, etc...) to store and access your video data.

 ## Features